 It takes Practice to Gait a Horse Correctly

 Whilst most horse breeds can be taught to gait to some degree, it only appears naturally in horses that carry the gene to gait in their DNA.
-In fact, science suggests that Danish vikings played an important role in the prevalence of gaited/ambling horses around the world, as they selectively bred horses with the special “gait keeper” gene resulting in the famous five-gaited Icelandic Horse and frequently traded these horses on their worldwide journeys.
+In fact, that Danish vikings played an important role in the prevalence of gaited/ambling horses around the world, as they selectively bred horses with the special “gait keeper” gene resulting in the famous five-gaited Icelandic Horse and frequently traded these horses on their worldwide journeys.

 As vikings would have used their horses to carry them many miles across various rugged terrain, the smooth gait called “tölt” - similar to the running walk of a Tennessee Walking Horse - would have been an attractive trait.
 This way riding long distances is much less tiring for the rider as you can hardly feel the horse moving underneath you.
 As such, gaited horses with their gentle nature and sure-footedness makes for the perfect trail riding companion.